The 1766 Builders’ House

 Long may this old house remain in memory of our forefathers, who came here to worship God according to the dictates of their consciences, and to live a life free from the aggravating restraints of a monarchic government and a legally established church.

-The significance of the Builders House and its “spacious fire place” will be illuminated at night as public art during the celebration of Salem’s 250th anniversary year, throughout 2016.
+The significance of the Builders House and its “spacious fire place” was first illuminated at the Founder’s Day Celebration, February 19, 2016, and continues its nightly illumination as public art.